timmyRS/mcverify/README.md

 Starts a challenge for your user to fulfil.
 The service parameter is used in the kick message, e.g. "Thanks!
 You may now return to _service_."

 	{
-		"address": "abcd.mcverify.de", // The address the user is to connect to.
+		"address": "abcd.mcverify.de" // The address the user is to connect to.
-		"versions": "1.8 - 1.13.2"     // The Minecraft version range that is supported.
 	}

 ### Getting a Challenge's status

-    GET /status/...
+    GET /status/<address>

-Returns an empty object until the challenge was completed:
+Returns an empty object (`{}`) or, if a user had connected to the address, information about that user:

 	{
 		"username": "timmyRS",                         // The in-game name of the Minecraft account.